BackslashTrash/Minecraft-1.20.1-forge-CrazyInventions/README.txt

-Hello Everyone :)

-This mod adds random things I came across in my life And sometimes from my own imagination
+This mod adds random things like pizza, cheese, cheese pizza and more cheese

-Hope you like it
-BackslashTrash